sesam-community/connector-cli/README.md

 ```

 ## Development
-Do your work with Managament Studio and your dev node, e.g. add a system and add company and contact pipes.
+Do your work with Management Studio and your dev node, e.g. add a system and add company and contact pipes.

 ## Download and collapse
 ```commandline